l7mp/stunner/docs/SCALING.md

 In order to avoid client disconnects on scale-down, STUNner supports a feature called [graceful shutdown](https://cloud.google.com/blog/products/containers-kubernetes/kubernetes-best-practices-terminating-with-grace).
-This means that `stunnerd` pods would refuse to terminate as long as there are active TURN allocations, and automatically remove themselves only once all allocations are deleted or timed out.
+This means that `stunnerd` pods would refuse to terminate as long as there are active TURN allocations on them, and automatically remove themselves only once all allocations are deleted or timed out.
 It is important that *terminating* pods will not be counted by the HorizontalPodAutoscaler towards the average CPU load, and hence would not affect autoscaling decisions.
 In addition, new TURN allocation requests would never be routed by Kubernetes to terminating `stunnerd` pods.

-Graceful shutdown enables full support for autocaling STUNner without affecting active client connections.
+Graceful shutdown enables full support for scaling STUNner down without affecting active client connections.
 As usual, however, some caveats apply:
-1. Currently the max lifetime for `stunner` to remain alive is 1 hour after being deleted: this means that `stunnerd` will remain active only for 1 hour after it has been deleted/scaled-down even if active allocations would last longer.
+1. Currently the max lifetime for `stunnerd` to remain alive is 1 hour after being deleted: this means that `stunnerd` will remain active only for 1 hour after it has been deleted/scaled-down even if active allocations would last longer.
 You can always set this by adjusting the `terminationGracePeriod` on your `stunnerd` pods.